-Stanford opened in 1891 with the Department of Physics being one of the first five programs offered.
-Admission requirements for the undergraduate course include SAT (1465 on a scale of 1600), ACT 33 out of 36 and GPA of 3.95 on a scale of 4.
-This means only the best students can hope to get accepted, especially when you consider their acceptance rate is exacting at 4.8%.
+Stanford opened in 1891, with the Department of Physics being one of the first five programs offered.
+Admission requirements for the undergraduate course include SAT (1465 on a scale of 1600), ACT 33 out of 36, and GPA of 3.95 on a scale of 4.
+This means only the best students can hope to get accepted, especially when considering their acceptance rate is exacting at 4.8%.

-The university offers varied introductory programs to students from different fields but who share a keen interest in physics to enable them to understand their core interest/skill in physics.
+The university offers varied introductory programs to students from different fields but shares a keen interest in physics to understand their core interest/skill in physics.
 The options are:

 Stanford has limited scholarships for international students.
-It has limited financial aid for international students and it is offered only if the student requests for it at the time of admissions.
+It has limited financial aid for international students, and it is offered only if the student requests it at the time of admission.

 You must apply to the Office of Undergraduate Admissions as the Physics Department does not admit students directly.
-As an undergraduate in Physics at Berkley, you will learn the basics of physics through introductory course work and thereafter pursue research with the best global research groups.
-In recent years, over half of the students who come here to study physics pursue higher studies in physics and affiliated subjects.
-Others work in high tech industries or as management consultants, and some join a medical school.
-The University strives to inculcate in their majors, strong mathematical and analytical skills, good laboratory skills, and a well-grounded understanding of the fundamental laws that govern the universe.
+As an undergraduate in Physics at Berkley, you will learn physics basics through introductory course work and, after that, pursue research with the best global research groups.
+Over half of the students who come here to study physics pursue higher studies in physics and affiliated subjects in recent years.
+Others work in high-tech industries or as management consultants, and some join a medical school.
+The University strives to inculcate in its majors strong mathematical and analytical skills, good laboratory skills, and a well-grounded understanding of the fundamental laws that govern the universe.

 The University has an acceptance rate of 14.9% but getting accepted is still not easy.

 International students applying at Berkeley must show proof of funding for the first year with further access to funding the whole program.
 However, there is ample need-based financial aid available for US citizens.